Mag 7.7 quake hits between Cuba and Jamaica, but no injuries

 Several South Florida buildings were evacuated as a precaution, according to city of Miami and Miami-Dade County officials.
 No injuries or road closures were reported.
 No shaking was felt at the Hard Rock stadium in Miami Gardens, which will host the Super Bowl on Sunday.

-The quake also hit the Cayman Islands, leaving cracked roads and what appeared to be sewage spilling from cracked mains.
-There were no immediate reports of deaths, injuries or more severe damage, said Kevin Morales, editor-in-chief of the Cayman Compass newspaper.
+In the Cayman Islands, the quake left cracked roads and what appeared to be sewage spilling from cracked mains.
+There were no reports of injuries or more severe damage, said Kevin Morales, editor-in-chief of the Cayman Compass newspaper.

 The islands experience so few earthquakes that newsroom staff were puzzled when it hit, he said.